lnball/openboxes/docs/drawbacks.md

 This feature will eventually be implemented as pharmacists would like to generate a sales order when filling a prescription for a patient.

-2) The Requisition feature (similar to Tranfer Orders) which is used to move stock from a facility depot to a point-of-service (e.g. ward, pharmacy) is primarily used within the depot.
-In other words, Requisitions are created by a warehouse manager within the hospital depot (instead of the requesting party, a nurse or pharmacist).
+2) The Requisition feature (similar to Transfer Orders) which is used to move stock from a facility depot to a point-of-service (e.g. ward, pharmacy) is primarily used within the depot.
+In other words, requisitions are created by a warehouse manager within the hospital depot (instead of the requesting party, a nurse or pharmacist).
 This was a decision made in order to save time and avoid the need for adding time-intensive processes for nurses and pharmacists.
-In the use case at Mirebalis Hospital, nurses and pharmacists will send a paper requisitions to the hospital depot, warehouse staff will enter the requisition into the system and proceed to fulfill that requisition.
+In the use case at Mirebalais Hospital (Haiti), nurses and pharmacists will send paper requisitions to the hospital depot, warehouse staff will enter the requisition into the system and proceed to fulfill that requisition.
 OpenBoxes will eventually have a point-of-service (POS) client for nurses and pharmacists to request stock from the depot, but that feature is not currently in development.